pudly/schmopera-hugo/content/articles/a-prodigy-grows-into-his-art.md

 **J: I know his singing.
 He sang Mefistofele at the MET this season.**

 B: Exactly.
 So he's hit the peak.
 But he was able to get there by doing a lot of Mozart, whereas that wasn't available to me.
 So you do a lot of Monterones (_Rigoletto_), Bonzes (_Madama Butterfly_), a Fasolt (_Das Rheingold_) here and there.
 You do weird, obscure repertoire, or these big, bombastic five to 10-minute scenes.
 That's how you have to build yourself for ten, fifteen years.
 But even as a kid, I've always been a very naturally curious person, and it's hard to get curious about a character that's only onstage for five or 10 minutes.

+>"You have to get to a very high level day one of rehearsal, and then from day one to opening you have to multiply that by a factor of four or five."

 At the end of the day, I'm constantly working and I'm making a good living, so logically I know that's a good thing.
 That sustains you.
 But I think it's why, when I get an opportunity like King René (_Iolanta_), I dig my teeth into it so heavily, because it's like, finally this is what I want.